JobService/job-service-deploy/production-marathon/README.md

 # Production Marathon Deployment

 The Production Marathon deployment supports the deployment of the Job Service on Mesos/Marathon.
-This folder contains the marathon environment and template files that are required to deploy both the Job Service and Job Tracking applications.
+This folder contains the marathon environment and template files that are required to deploy both the Job Service and Job Tracking Worker.

 ## Service Configuration

 ### Marathon Template
-The `marathon.json.b` template file describes the marathon deployment information required for starting both the Job Service and Job Tracking workers.
+The `marathon.json.b` template file describes the marathon deployment information required for starting both the Job Service and Job Tracking Worker.
 The template file uses property substitution to get values for configurable properties **required** for service deployment.
 These properties are configured in the marathon environment file `marathon.env`.

 ### Marathon Environment
 The `marathon.env` file supports configurable property settings necessary for service deployment.
 These include:

 - `DOCKER_REGISTRY`: This setting configures the docker repository that pulls the Job Service and Job Tracking images.

-- `JOB_SERVICE_8080_SERVICE_PORT`: This configures the service port that the Job Service listens on.
+- `JOB_SERVICE_8080_SERVICE_PORT`: This configures the external port number on the host machine that will be forwarded to the Job Service containers internal 8080 port.
+This port is used to call the Job Service web service.

-- `JOB_TRACKING_8080_SERVICE_PORT`: This configures the service port that the Job Tracking worker port 8080 listens on
+- `JOB_TRACKING_8080_SERVICE_PORT`: This configures the external port number on the host machine that will be forwarded to the Job Tracking workers internal 8080 port.
+This port is used to call the workers health check.

-- `JOB_TRACKING_8081_SERVICE_PORT`: This configures the service port that the Job Tracking worker port 8081 listens on
+- `JOB_TRACKING_8081_SERVICE_PORT`: This configures the external port number on the host machine that will be forwarded to the Job Tracking workers internal 8081 port.
+This port is used to retrieve metrics from the worker.

 - `POSTGRES_DB_HOSTNAME`: This configures the host name for the Postgres database.